stanfy/enroscar/README.md

 * [Enroscar Async](async) - a library that helps to put any asynchronous operation behind Android Loader and integrate it with [RxJava](https://github.com/Netflix/RxJava).

+Project [Async2014](https://github.com/roman-mazur/async2014) demonstrates how they can be used.

 License
 -------